Petr Yan: Post-championship fights

 Yan faced Sean O'Malley on 22 October 2022 at UFC 280.
 He lost the bout via split decision.
 The decision was seen as highly controversial with many fans and fighters adamantly expressing their belief that Yan was the rightful winner.
 25 out of 26 media outlets scored the bout in favor of Yan.
 The bout received the Fight of the Night bonus.
 However, the editors of Sherdog website gave this fight "2022 Robbery of the Year Award".

 Yan faced Merab Dvalishvili on 11 March 2023 at UFC Fight Night: Yan vs. Dvalishvili.
 He lost the fight via unanimous decision.

 Yan was scheduled to headline UFC Fight Night 233 against Song Yadong on 9 December 2023.
 However, Yan withdrew from the bout citing an injury and was replaced by Chris Gutiérrez, whom Song would defeat.
 A bout with Song was rebooked for 9 March 2024, at UFC 299.
 A month prior to the event, Yan suffered a groin muscle injury, and in the first round of the fight, Yan tore his ACL and meniscus, requiring a change of strategy.
 Despite the injuries, Yan won the bout by unanimous decision.

 Yan faced former two-time UFC Flyweight Champion Deiveson Figueiredo on 23 November 2024 in the main event at UFC Fight Night 248.
 He won the fight by unanimous decision.

 Yan faced Marcus McGhee on 26 July 2025 at UFC on ABC 9.
 He won the fight by unanimous decision.

+Second title reign

-Yan is scheduled to compete for the Bantamweight Championship in a rematch against current champion Merab Dvalishvili on 6 December 2025 at UFC 323.
+Yan faced Merab Dvalishvili in a rematch for the UFC Bantamweight Championship on 6 December 2025 at UFC 323.
+He won the championship by unanimous decision.
+This fight earned him another Fight of the Night award.

+Yan is scheduled to defend his title against Dvalishvili in a trilogy bout on 24 October 2026 at UFC 333.